 Any physics textbook will tell you energy is “the capacity to do work”.
 Then it usually goes on to explain that “work” is the action of moving something against a force.
 But isn’t this definition kind of unsatisfying?
 It’s a bit like Plato’s definition of man as a “featherless biped” – it’s hard to poke holes in the reasoning, but you can’t help but feel something is missing.

-The reason energy is so hard to define is because it’s an abstract notion.
+The reason it is so hard to define is because it’s an abstract notion.
 In physics, the concept of “energy” is really just a kind of shorthand, a tool to help balance the books.
-Energy is always conserved (or converted into mass) so is incredibly useful in working out the results of any kind of physical or chemical process.
+It is always conserved (or converted into mass) so is incredibly useful in working out the results of any kind of physical or chemical process.

 There is no physical “essence” of energy, and no such thing as “pure energy”.
-Energy is always carried by something, usually in the form of movement.
+It is always carried by something, usually in the form of movement.

 The classic example of kinetic energy is a billiard ball rolling across a table.
 The heavier the ball, the faster it moves, the more energy it carries.
 In other words, the more painful it will be if it pops off the table and lands on your little toe.

 Another form of kinetic energy is known as heat.
 The temperature of something is a direct measurement of how fast the atoms inside it are moving.
 In a hot cup of coffee, the water molecules are racing around at a fast clip, slowing down as the cup cools.

 Throw an iron bar into the fire and its atoms start moving faster too, although in this case the atoms are bound in position, and so the movement is the form of a jiggling vibration.

 Sometimes an object is pulled or pushed in a particular direction, but its movement is stopped by some other force.
 In this case, the object is said to have potential energy – the potential to move.

 It’s a bit like a racing car driver pressing the accelerator with the handbrake still on – nothing much happens until she releases the brake.